anaghamrajeev/HPCProject/README.md

-Code for comparison of serial and parallel processing of decision trees on large datasets.
+Code for comparison of serial and parallel processing of decision trees on a large cardiovascular disease dataset.